5 reasons you don’t feel good enough

 Feeling not good enough defends from the pain of accepting that your parents weren’t good enough for you.

 It’s waaaay too scary for a child to accept that their parent cannot give them what they need, because that means facing the prospect of abandonment, and if they are abandoned they cannot survive.
-Children take everything personally, and if a parent behaves in unloving ways towards you, you interpret it as meaning that you must be unloveable rather than recognising their failings.
+So rather than risk losing the relationship altogether, they often adapt by blaming themselves: “If I can just work harder, be quieter, or take care of their needs, maybe they’ll love me.”

-It’s okay to have needs and it’s time to put the shame where it belongs (spoiler: it’s not with you).
+It’s okay to have needs and it’s okay to want to feel safe, loved and enough.
+It’s time to put the shame where it belongs (spoiler: it’s not with you).

 take the next step

-Therapy can help you to gain insights on how your own personal experiences have shaped how you feel about yourself, the negative beliefs you hold, your current behaviours that are holding you back and dysfunctional patterns in relationships.
+Therapy can help you gain insight into how your childhood experiences shaped the way you feel about yourself, the negative beliefs you’ve carried, and the behaviours keeping you stuck.

-Self-awareness is an important part, but simply reading all the books is not enough.
-To truly heal from childhood relational trauma, we need to experience a new, positive relationship in therapy which seeks to repair what happened by offering the opposite of everything listed above and allowing yourself to receive it.
+Self-awareness is an important first step, but reading all the books isn’t enough.
+To truly heal from childhood relational trauma, you need to experience a different kind of relationship - one where you’re met with the care, validation, and attunement you deserved all along.

-If you are ready to take the next step, and wish to have increased confidence, acceptance and love for yourself, contact me to arrange a FREE 20 minute discovery call to find out how i can help and ask me any questions.
+If you’re ready to take the next step and build confidence, self-acceptance, and inner peace, contact me to arrange a FREE 20-minute discovery call.
+We can explore how therapy might help you and answer any questions you have.

 Next